-If the individual affected or the alleged offender raise a specific query relating to the handling of a formal report of possible prohibited misconduct with them, then they have to respond - normally within two weeks and in any event without any undue delay.
+If the affected individual or the alleged offender raises a specific query relating to the handling of a formal report of possible prohibited misconduct with the conduct and discipline focal point, then they have to respond - normally within two weeks and in any event without any undue delay.
 This also applies when OIOS have referred the issue to the Office of Human Resources following a finding of unsatisfactory conduct.